Perform or Perish

 Part of the fun of embedded programming is creating clever windows into a system's operation.
 It's awfully hard to extract any sort of information from most embedded systems; performance data is especially challenging.

-Even if you have access to the latest and most expensive marvel of performance measurement it makes sense to understand and use other, perhaps less sophisticated, ways to get the same or similar data.
+of performance measurement it makes sense to understand and use other, perhaps less sophisticated, ways to get the same or similar data.
 Always strive to expand your arsenal of tools!

 Pure software types always think I'm a little daft whenever I say this, but the oscilloscope, colloquially known as the scope, is one of the most useful debugging tools.
 After all, in the embedded business our code ultimately just pushes bits out I/O ports; scopes are a natural choice for measuring the timing of these signals.
 A scope is the ideal low-cost performance measurement tool.

 Any decent scope shows the state of two independent signals simultaneously, as a graph of amplitude (i.e., voltage) versus time.
 Software people don't really care about the vertical axis calibration since any signal, regardless of voltage, is (for our purposes) as good as any other.
 The horizontal axis shows time, the crucial component needed in effective performance measurements.

 Suppose you wrote an interrupt service routine in C. If more than a handful of lines, you'll probably have no idea how long it runs.
 Yet, an ISR that is too slow will never keep up with real time events.
 Modify the routine to set a spare parallel bit high when invoked, and drive it low just before exiting.
 Then, connect a scope to that bit and measure the duration of the pulse.
 With only a few seconds work you'll know just how long the ISR executes.